 Light cigarettes, also advertised as "low-tar," "mild," or "ultra-light" cigarettes, have special filters designed to dilute cigarette smoke.
-Many smokers choose light cigarettes over "regular" or "full-flavor" cigarettes because they think they are less harmful.
-Although light cigarettes may feel smoother and lighter on the throat and chest, they are not healthier and do not reduce the health risks related to smoking.
+Many smokers choose light cigarettes over "regular" or "full-flavor" cigarettes because they think they’re less harmful.
+Although light cigarettes may feel smoother and lighter on the throat and chest, they aren’t healthier and don’t reduce the health risks related to smoking.
 Because there is no such thing as a safe cigarette, the only way to reduce a smoker's health risks (and the risk to others through second-hand smoke) is to quit smoking altogether.

 Light Cigarette Tar and Nicotine Numbers

 Tar and nicotine yield numbers can be found on cigarette packs.
 These numbers serve as a reference point for the amount of tar and nicotine a smoker may inhale.
-However, these numbers do not necessarily reflect the precise amount a smoker inhales, for a number of reasons.
+However, these numbers don’t necessarily reflect the precise amount a smoker inhales, for a number of reasons.

 First, the "nicotine yield" numbers are generated by smoking machines, which "smoke" every brand of cigarettes the same way.
 Smokers, unlike machines, crave nicotine and therefore may inhale more deeply; take larger, more rapid, or frequent puffs; or smoke a few extra cigarettes each day to get enough nicotine to satisfy their cravings.
 When smokers "compensate," they may end up inhaling more tar, nicotine, and other harmful chemicals than the machine-based numbers suggest.